kubernetes-el/kubernetes-el/Readme.md

              kubernetes-display-configmaps
              kubernetes-display-secrets))

-;; If you want to pull in the Evil compatability package.
+;; If you want to pull in the Evil compatibility package.
 (use-package kubernetes-evil
   :ensure t
   :after kubernetes)